Assistant Head for Safeguarding and Inclusion: Mr A Carr

 - School Nurse

-The SENCo’s job is to support the class teacher in planning for children with SEN.
+The SENCo’s job is to support the class teacher in planning for children with SEND.

-- The school provides training and support to enable all staff to improve the teaching and learning of children, including those with SEN. This includes whole school training on SEN issues, such as Autism Spectrum Disorder (ASD) and speech and language difficulties.
+- The school provides training annually as part of schools staff Continual Professional Development (CPD) and support to enable all staff to improve the teaching and learning of students, including those with SEND.

-- Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific children in their class, e.g. from the Autism Outreach Team (AoT) service.
+- Individual teachers and support staff attend training courses run by outside agencies that are relevant to the needs of specific students in their class, e.g. from the Autism Service.

 Your child’s progress will be continually monitored by his/her subject teacher every half term.

-The progress of children with a statement of SEN/EHC Plan will be formally reviewed at an Annual Review with all adults involved with the child’s education.
+The progress of students with an EHC Plan will be formally reviewed at an Annual Review with all adults involved with the child’s education.
+Those with top up funding will be reviewed formally with parents before the funding is due to cease to ensure continuation if needed.

-Regular book scrutinies and lesson observations will be carried out by the SENCo and other members of the Senior Leadership Team to ensure that the needs of all children are met and that the quality of teaching and learning is good.
+Regular book scrutiny and lesson observations will be carried out by members of the Senior Leadership Team to ensure that the needs of all students are met and that the quality of teaching and learning is good.

-The form tutor, progress leader is regularly available to discuss your child’s progress or any concerns you may have and to share information about what is working well at home and school, so that similar strategies can be used.
+The form tutor and progress leader are regularly available to discuss your child’s progress, or any concerns you may have.
+They will also be able to share information with members of staff about what is working well at home and school, so that similar strategies can be used.

 - The SENCo is available to meet with you to discuss your child’s progress or any concerns/worries you may have.